 Chemical Biology, Bioethics and Medical Humanities, Case Western Reserve University

-Originally from Sunnyvale, California, Medha is professionally trained in several forms of Indian dance and shares her passion with others as a mentor and instructor for dancers.
+Originally from Sunnyvale, California, Narwankar is professionally trained in several forms of Indian dance and shares her passion with others as a mentor and instructor for dancers.
 She also enjoys swimming, hiking, reading, cooking and trying new food.